Adloya/Toaster/README.md

 ## Commands

-> - If you want a detailed list of all commands execute the *help* command or look in the commands/ folder
+> - If you want a detailed list of all commands execute the *help* command or look up in the commands/ folder

 🧑‍💻 - DEVELOPPER : Commands reserved to the owner of the bot (via the owner_id)